 Now consider the other side of the ball.
 Offensively, they were out of the top ten only once.
 One time in eighteen years.

-That consistency is reflected in championships.
+That element of success is reflected in championships.

 The Secret Formula.